vuedoc/parser/README.md

 - `@type {typeName}`: Commented prop will use provided type name as type instead of type in source code.
-This option may be helpful in case the prop type is a complex object or a function, which you may want to further detail with `@typedef` in another place
+This option may be helpful in case the prop type is a complex object or a function
 - `@default {value}`: Commented prop will use the provided value as default prop value.
 This option may be helpful in case the prop type is a complex object or function